Justin Park

 What are your main responsibilities or activities in your current position?

-My main responsibilities are teaching and teaching-related administrative duties.
+As a senior lecturer in the School of Psychological Science, University of Bristol, my main responsibilities include teaching and teaching-related administrative duties.
 In addition to preparing/delivering teaching and assessment, I spend a lot of time supporting students and sitting on various committees and boards.

 How does your current work relate to your graduate degree?

-Early in my academic career (as an assistant professor), my job felt like an extension of what I had been doing as a graduate student--i.e. reading, writing, conducting research, attending conferences, doing bits of teaching.
-So I was well prepared for my job.
-Over the years, my focus has shifted toward teaching and administration.
-As a graduate student, you don't really learn how a university operates, so academics spend a lot of time learning how things work on the job.
+When I took on my first academic position (as assistant professor) following my PhD, the job was mostly a continuation of what I had been doing as a graduate student—i.e., reading, writing, conducting research, attending conferences, doing bits of teaching.
+So I was fairly well prepared for the work.
+Over the years, my focus has shifted toward teaching and administration, which has required more learning on the job.
+As a graduate student, you don't really learn how to teach or how a university operates.

 What do you like and what do you find challenging about your current position?

 Academics essentially come up with their own curricula and need to update them every year, which is both fun and challenging.
+It has been said that teaching is the best way to learn, and I do find that I keep learning new things by mulling over what I'm teaching.
 More generally, I enjoy working for a university.
 It's impressive that such a large institution with thousands of people can manage to operate relatively smoothly.
-In recent years, it has felt like there are greater demands on everyone's time and mental resources (both for academics and students), so a growing challenge is finding the right balance.
+In recent years, it has felt like there are greater demands on everyone's time and mental resources (for both academics and students), so a growing challenge is finding the right balance.
+And there have been unforeseen challenges, like COVID-19 and ChatGPT, with repercussions that we are still trying to manage.

 Is your current career path as you originally intended?

 I have ended up doing more teaching and administration (relative to research) than I had anticipated, but this aligns well with my strengths and interests.
-There are certain aspects of my current career path that my younger self may not have seen as exemplifying success, but I have realised over the years that success is subjective.
+There are aspects of my current career path that my younger self may not have seen as exemplifying success, but I have realized over the years that there is no single path to success, and your life is much more than your career.

 What motivated you to pursue graduate work at UBC?